 Fact 4: The Dalton Highway is dangerous, even in summer.
 It’s mostly gravel.
 Cell phone coverage is spotty at best, and there are limited services and no medical facilities.
 You can encounter bears anywhere along the highway.
 You can travel the Dalton Highway yourself, but it’s best to go with a tour company or at least ensure you have extra tires and emergency supplies with you.

 To protect and serve

-National Geographic’s “Alaska State Troopers” shows us that dangerous traffic stops, drug use, burglaries and fights – the usual things troopers deal with – are compounded by additional risks in the Last Frontier.
+National Geographic’s “Alaska State Troopers” shows us that dangerous traffic stops, drug use, burglaries and fights – the usual things troopers deal with – are compounded by additional risks here.
 Alaska’s isolated villages, extreme temperatures, snow-blocked roads, icy conditions, unruly wildlife, and residents who’d rather be left alone all add to the challenges that these law enforcement officials face each day.
 Moose pose a danger, particularly in heavy snow seasons when they might venture into cities to look for food sources.
 Fairbanks has a high moose population, and when you stay here you’ll have an excellent chance of seeing them.
 But be cautious.